Foreword

 > cd /d "%USERPROFILE%\projects"

-> mkdir hello_world
+> calyxium new hello_world

 > cd hello_world